 Oral Final Exam 10%: This oral exam is designed to assess your communicative abilities in German.
 The exam takes ca. 10 minutes and will take place outside of class time.
 The exam will resemble the oral activities that you have done in class to that point.
 You will receive details about signing up and preparing as we approach the exam.
-The oral final exam will be done individually, and will be administered in the last weeks of classes.
+The oral final exam will be done individually, and will be administered on May 26 and 27, scheduled at the discretion of the instructor.

 Written Final Exam 20%: The final exam is cumulative, and similar in format to the chapter exams.
 It will assess listening comprehension, reading comprehension, vocabulary, grammar structures, writing, and familiarity with cultural topics.
-No exceptions will be made for "planned holidays" or "I bought my plane ticket long time ago", etc. It is written on Tuesday, Dec.
-22, 2015 at 9am.
+No exceptions will be made for "planned holidays" or "I bought my plane ticket long time ago", etc. It is written on Friday, May 27, 2016 at 8:30am.